Skip to Content

 Scuba diving

 We were the only odd ones out.
-Rest everyone on the boat, suited up quickly and jumped in like a pro.
-Mr. Daaku and I were suiting up slowly but steadily under the wing of our superrrr instructor.
-Jumping with such a heavy gear is freaky at first.
-You have really heavy weights tied across your waist.
-While it is really difficult to balance and walk in those weight, you will hardly feel any of it once you have jumped.
-So, just jump!
+Rest everyone on the boat, suited up quickly, and jumped in like a pro.
+Mr. Daaku and I were suiting up slowly but steadily under the wing of our super instructor.
+Jumping with such heavy gear is freaky at first.
+You have hefty weights tied across your waist.
+While it is tough to balance and walk in that weight, you will hardly feel any of it once you have jumped.
+So, jump!

 I kept reminding myself to keep breathing.
-After all, its against the natural course to breathe freely underwater.
+After all, it’s against the natural course to breathe freely underwater.
 Mike took us to shallow waters 6 – 10 feet deep to practice the basics of scuba diving.
-Our instructors (Mike and Claire) were extremely patient and calm with us as we tested our scuba equipments and got used to the feeling of breathing under water.
-Once we got a hang of our masks, neutralising ear pressure, replacing regulators and continuously breathing underwater, we decided to go deeper to explore.
+Our instructors (Mike and Claire) were extremely patient and calm as we tested our scuba equipment and got used to breathing underwater.
+Once we got the hang of our masks, neutralized ear pressure, replaced regulators, and continuously breathed underwater, we decided to go deeper to explore.

 After a while, I became comfortable inside the water.
-Popping the ears, clearing the mask and breathing constantly came naturally to me.
-It wasn’t as easy as it sounded in the line before, in the struggle to breathe with my nose instead, because my throat felt dry (due to mouth breathing and pure oxygen!).
-I tasted quite a bit of salt – after which, breathing from mouth seemed like a survival instinct.
-For someone like me, who is overexcited, impulsive and hyper – it is a herculean task to keep calm.
-We kept swimming, deeper and deeper and Mike kept on communicating through hand gestures to make sure we were alright with the water pressure.
+Popping the ears, clearing the mask, and breathing constantly came naturally to me.
+It wasn’t as easy as it sounded in the line before.
+I struggled to breathe with my nose instead because my throat felt dry (due to my mouth breathing and pure oxygen!).
+After which, breathing from my mouth seemed like a survival instinct, and I tasted quite a bit of salt.
+For someone like me, who is overexcited, impulsive, and hyper, it is arduous to keep calm.
+We kept swimming deeper and deeper, and Mike kept communicating through hand gestures to ensure we were alright with the water pressure.

 drone

-We dived for another 1 hours before Mr. Daaku’s oxygen clyclinder indicated 50 on the meter and we had to rush back up.
+We dived for another hour before Mr. Daaku’s oxygen cylinder indicated 50 on the meter, and we had to rush back up.
 Mike is truly a seasoned veteran and the best instructor you can have for your first dive.

 A thumbs up for Mermaids.
-The crew was top notch (they cooked really tasty lunch as well) and we felt at home diving with them.
+The crew was top-notch (they cooked a really tasty lunch as well), and we felt at home diving with them.
 We sincerely thanks Mermaids and especially Mike for being so awesome!
 Thank you for marking off one of our Bucket List items.
 You can check out the video to see the location we dived at:

 For all those who are going for your first ever dive,